 The disadvantages of this option are that it provides less flexibility to Regional Water Boards in determining the chronic toxicity monitoring frequencies for non-storm water NPDES dischargers.
 Dischargers would need to meet certain conditions before the chronic monitoring frequency could be reduced.
 Regional Water Boards would have the flexibility to increase the routine monitoring frequency to protect aquatic life where needed, but the Regional Water Board would need to provide a rationale for any increase in chronic toxicity monitoring frequency.
 Another disadvantage is that quarterly monitoring frequency for small volume dischargers may lead to gaps in routine monitoring for chronic toxicity.
 Regional Water Boards may also choose to only require minimal routine acute toxicity monitoring when reasonable potential exists.
 However, for those permits that were reviewed, the Provisions would require dischargers to monitor at the same frequency as they are currently, or in some cases, more frequently.
 In addition, for discharges with a low volume of effluent and that have had no history of exceedances or violations for toxicity in their effluent, quarterly or less frequent monitoring may be appropriate to monitor for potential toxicity in the effluent, as these dischargers pose less of a threat than high volume dischargers.

-An additional disadvantage of this option is that the requirement to initiate both MMEL compliance tests within the same calendar month as the initial routine monitoring test may increase the costs of MMEL compliance tests and place difficult time restraints on dischargers and on laboratories.
-However, if MMEL compliance tests are allowed to carry over into subsequent calendar months it may be difficult to distinguish between the MMEL compliance tests for the first month and routine monitoring and MMEL compliance tests in the ensuing month.
+An additional disadvantage of this option is that the requirement for all non-storm water NPDES dischargers to conduct aquatic toxicity monitoring may increase costs.
+Also, the requirement to initiate both MMEL compliance tests within the same calendar month as the initial routine monitoring test may increase the costs of MMEL compliance tests and place difficult time restraints on dischargers and on laboratories.
+However, if MMEL compliance tests are allowed to carry over into subsequent calendar months it may be difficult to distinguish between the MMEL compliance tests for the first month and routine monitoring test and MMEL compliance tests in the ensuing month.
+Similarly, these disadvantages would apply to the MMET for dischargers without effluent limitations

 Option 2: No Action